TheOdinProject/curriculum/README.md

 ## Final Note

 This curriculum is just a suggested path... you don't necessarily need to do things in this order.
 Actually, we'll try to lay out a couple different options because everyone has different goals.
 That said, you'll probably be a bit lost later on if you're missing some key foundational knowledge.
 This is also a path best navigated with help from friends (one or many).
 If you're in the SF area, [join our meetup group](http://www.meetup.com/Learn-Web-Development-Paired-Programming-in-SF) or else start one of your own and we'll list it here!
 If you don't live near a tech hub, fret not!
-We'll soon give you the tools necessary to work directly with other people across the globe.
+You can work  with other students across the globe using the open-source [scheduler tool](http://www.theodinproject.com/scheduler) to set up times to pair remotely on curriculum projects.

 ### Work In Progress!